linode/docs/docs/applications/cloud-storage/install-nextcloud-13.md

 ## Docker Compose

 The basic Nextcloud Docker image is already configured for persistent data in the event that your container crashes.
-However, Docker Compose makes it easy to launch a configuration using a separate database container and persistent data volume, which will keep your data consistent through upgrades and automatically handle all container restarts.
+However, Docker Compose makes it easy to launch a configuration using a separate database container and persistent data volume.
+This method keeps your data consistent through upgrades and automatically handles all container restarts.

 ### Install Docker Compose